PhD University of California, Berkeley, 2015

-Professor Hines’s research and teaching focus on Latin America and the Caribbean with an emphasis on histories of the environment, infrastructure, race and ethnicity, and social movements.
-Her current book project, Water for All: Community, Property, and Revolution in Twentieth-Century Bolivia, is a history of water access and hydraulic engineering in Bolivia from the late nineteenth century to the present.
-It is under contract with the University of California Press and will published in 2021.
-The book concentrates on the Cochabamba Valley, the site of intense conflict over water tenure, hydraulic infrastructure, and attempts to reform both over this period, especially after the 1952 Bolivian Revolution.
-Through analysis of a wide variety of sources, from agrarian reform case records to engineering studies to oral history interviews, the book explores a century-long process of water dispossession, recovery, and redistribution, providing a new vantage point on indigenous community closure, national revolution, and the Water Wars of the early 2000s.
+My research and teaching focus on Latin America and the Caribbean with an emphasis on histories of the environment, infrastructure, race and ethnicity, and social movements.
+My first book, Water for All: Community, Property, and Revolution in Modern Bolivia (University of California Press, 2022) is a history of social struggle over water access and hydraulic engineering in Bolivia from the late nineteenth century to the early twenty-first.
+It concentrates on the Cochabamba Valley, the site of intense conflict over water tenure, hydraulic infrastructure, and attempts to reform both over this period, especially after Bolivia’s 1952 revolution.
+Through analysis of a wide variety of sources, from agrarian reform case records to engineering studies to oral historical interviews and ethnographic observation, the book explores a century-long process of water dispossession, recovery, and redistribution, providing a new vantage point on indigenous community closure, national revolution, and the water wars of the early 2000s.

-Water for All: Revolution, Property, and Community in Twentieth-Century Bolivia (under contract with the University of California Press, forthcoming 2021)
+Water for All: Revolution, Property, and Community in Twentieth-Century Bolivia.
+Oakland: University of California Press, 2022.

 “The Power and Ethics of Vernacular Modernism: The Misicuni Dam Project in Cochabamba, Bolivia, 1944-2016.”
 Hispanic American Historical Review 98.2 (May 2018).

 “¿Desarrollo Ecológico?: el proyecto Misicuni de Cochabamba, Bolivia.”
 Decursos: Revista de Ciencias Sociales 32 y 33 (July 2016).